kubernetes-sigs/gateway-api/site-src/concepts/use-cases.md

 There are two very important changes in this scenario, though, since a mesh is
 involved:

-1. If Charlie has deployed a [gateway controller] that defaults to [Service routing], they will probably need to reconfigure it for [endpoint routing].
+1. If Chihiro has deployed a [gateway controller] that defaults to [Service routing], they will probably need to reconfigure it for [endpoint routing].
    (This is an ongoing area of work for [GAMMA], but the expectation is that endpoint routing will be recommended.)